Studio

 2. If you are having difficulty with a passage or phrase, count it out verbally first before playing it on the piano.
 Once you are clear on they rhythm, its usually easier to coordinate your hands.

-3. If you are having difficulty with a new song, practice each hand separately before putting them together.
+3. If you are having difficulty with a new piece, practice each hand separately before putting them together.

 4. Start songs slowly and once you coordinate your hands and fingering, you can speed up to full tempo.
 Use a metronome to keep you on the beat.
 You can download several as an app if you have a smartphone.
-There are also free metronomes online here, here and here.
+There are also free metronomes online.